JamesJOliver/lagom-orange/README.md

 ### For Windows

-Installation on Windows is quite a bit thougher, so I have writen a [post][post] just on installation instructions.
+Installation on Windows is quite a bit tougher, so I have writen a [post][post] just on installation instructions.

 ### And serve!